-The goal of the Wisconsin Sea Grant Summer Internship Program is to contribute to a diverse workforce that understands technical and social challenges facing coastal communities and the natural environment.
-The program helps prepare undergraduate students for graduate school, as well as careers in aquatic sciences and outreach.
+The goal of the internship program is to contribute to a diverse workforce that understands technical and social challenges facing coastal communities and the natural environment.
+The program helps prepare undergraduate students for graduate school, as well as careers in aquatic sciences, environmental resource management and community engagement.

-Any undergraduate college student who will have completed the equivalent of one semester of full-time study by the conclusion of the spring semester and who will be enrolled in any accredited U.S. college or university in the fall of may apply.
-Students who will have graduated with an undergraduate degree from an accredited U.S. college or university during an academic year are eligible for the internship that following summer.
-Students from diverse backgrounds are strongly encouraged to apply.
+Any undergraduate college student who will have completed the equivalent of one semester of full-time study by June 6, 2022, and who is currently enrolled in any U.S. college or university may apply.
+Students who will have graduated with an undergraduate degree from an accredited U.S. college or university during the 2021-22 academic year are eligible for internships in summer 2022.

 Provide the following information by email to Moira Harrington at firstname.lastname@example.org: